ru-pesh/weather-Finder/README.md

 -City name
 -Wind speed
 -Precipitation.
-You can see the above information if you are connected to the int
+You can see the above information if you are connected to the inter